robotjackie/portfolio/_projects/04_Arduino_cam.md

 reformatted with FAT32 - 4 GB
 held down with rubber band
 worked

+too large for a nano, must use mega

+mega clone failed. could reinstall firmware

+input voltage is wrong - used 4.7K resistors switched with Athulya in case camera sensor burned out

+some pins are pull-LOW to activate, while others are pull-HIGH. this was tricky if not noticed.

 Photon bug:
 To solve the I2C issue, can manually hold 3V3 wires to both wires, reboot the Photon (possibly to Safe Mode), and flash code to it